Faivel10/Netflix-clone/README.md

-Netflix Plus is a netflix clone but with more an some upgrade like comments, reviews and live chat.
+Netflix Plus is a netflix clone but with more upgrade like comments, reviews and live chat.

 ## Table of contents